aspiers/crowbar/doc/development.md

 Before we can start you need to match some prerequirements on your host machine.

-  1. Please create this script somewhere in your path, it's just a wrapper around our mkcloud script that will be mentioned later on again.
-We place it in general at /usr/local/bin/mkcloud7
+  1. Please create this script somewhere in your path; it's just a wrapper around our mkcloud script that will be mentioned later on again.
+We place it in general at `/usr/local/bin/mkcloud7`:

      ```bash
      #!/usr/bin/env bash